 SCI Foundation is now Unlimit Health.
 Learn more about what the change means for our ongoing efforts to eliminate neglected tropical diseases

-Neglected tropical diseases (NTDs) are a group of parasitic, bacterial, fungal, viral and protozoan infections, in addition to envenoming, that affect over one billion people in the world’s poorest and most marginalised communities.
+Neglected tropical diseases (NTDs) are a group of twenty parasitic, bacterial, fungal, viral and protozoan infections, in addition to envenoming, that affect over one billion people of the world’s most marginalised people.Â

 Schistosomiasis, also known as bilharzia or ‘snail fever’, is a disease caused by parasites (worms called schistosomes) carried by freshwater snails.